jamktiko/tc-productlab-manual/tc-productlab-manual.md

 * Self leadership skills
 * Independency

 As prerequisites you should possess skills in one or more key areas.
-Content production is the first meaning you should be able to create either content using 2D or 3D tools, or be able to create special effects (particles, shader graph, etc) or know how to create beautiful UI's and good UX.
-Second key are is business skills.
+Content production is the first.
+Meaning that you should be able to create content either using 2D or 3D tools, or be able to create special effects (particles, shader graph, etc) or know how to create beautiful UI's and good UX.
+Second key area is business skills.
 This means marketing, sales, product development, pitching and everything relating to that.
 It can also be entrepreneurship skills or experience.
 Third key area is technological skills.
 This means programming, testing, cloud or on-prem infrastructure.
 It can also mean tech art.
 On top of all these you should have some experience on working in a project and some project development skills.

 ### Application